CJendantix/ui_forge/README.md

 #### global args
 These arguments will be on *every* item listed here, optionally unless otherwise specified.
-- `functionality: str` **required** - the functionality of the item, valid values will be covered later.
-The program will most likely panic if this is ever not specified
+- `functionality: str` - the functionality of the item, valid values will be covered later.
+Invalid values will do the same as not specifying at all.
 - `description: str` - a description of the option
 - `always_show_description: bool` - whether or not to always show the description of the item, if set to `False`, the description will only be shown while the item is selected.
 - `exit_after_action` - exits the current menu after the option is selected and its functionality is performed.
 Can be used with the `none` functionality to implement an exit button.